ddonukis/advent-of-code-golang/README.md

-# advent-of-code-2023
+# advent-of-code-golang
-Solving Advent of Code 2023 problems and practicing Go programming
+Solving Advent of Code problems and practicing Go programming.